SimonHarte/SpartanGrid/README.md

 	}

 You can either apply responsive layouts by adding the class to the `.row` directly or make a whole section with multiple `.row`s which use the layout by wrapping them with a container using the layout class.

+See more [example responsive layouts](examples/responsive.layouts.les) for usage details.

 Example: